 The story of Ruth and Boaz isn’t the only one I’ve heard where a woman’s initiative resulted in a wedding.
 I once put out a query on Facebook asking my female friends what they thought of being a woman and expressing romantic interest in someone.
 Two offered their own stories of how they took the initiative in expressing interest and ultimately married the man of their desire.
 The first spoke with her man face to face.
 He too had feelings for her but was afraid to risk their friendship.
 The second’s feelings were made known indirectly through a network of family members and friends.
 The man decided to act when he learned of her feelings, and they ultimately married.
 I know of two other college acquaintances who began a relationship and ultimately married after the woman dropped a dead obvious hint that she was interested.
 He already liked her but thought so highly of her that he didn’t think he was in her league.
 Once he knew her feelings, he was happy to get moving.
 I share these stories to demonstrate the reality that initiative on the part of a woman CAN precipitate the beginning of a quality, lasting romantic relationship.

-And please share this post by clicking the button below!
+And please share this post by clicking the buttons below!